casetagram/casetagram-ios-sdk/README.md

 4. Assign your view controller as a delegate:

 	```
-	[CTGManager setDelegate:self];
+	[CTFManager setDelegate:self];
 	```

 5. You can optionally disable the move and scale page:

 	```
-	[CTGManager setSkipMoveAndScale:YES];
+	[CTFManager setSkipMoveAndScale:YES];
 	```

 6. And optionally give a pre-defined name for case created by the SDK:

 	```
-	[CTGManager setCaseName:@"Created with MyApp"];
+	[CTFManager setCaseName:@"Created with MyApp"];
 	```

 7. Pass the image to be used for case creation to the SDK:

 	```
-	[CTGManager setImage:[UIImage imageNamed:@"photo.jpg"]];
+	[CTFManager setImage:[UIImage imageNamed:@"photo.jpg"]];
 	```

-8. The final step is to present the CasetagramViewController:
+8. The final step is to present the CasetifyViewController:

 	```
-	UIViewController *vc = [CTGManager newCasetagramViewController];
+	UIViewController *vc = [CTFManager newCasetifyViewController];
 	[self presentModalViewController:vc animated:YES];
 	```

 Requirements
 ------------

-* Xcode 4.6 and iOS SDK 6.0 or above
+* Xcode 5.0 and iOS SDK 6.0 or above
 * iPhone, iPad and iOS Simulator are supported
 * iOS 5.0 or above, retina display preferred

 Sample Code
 -----------

-We have prepared a [sample Xcode project](https://github.com/casetagram/casetagram-ios-sdk-sample) that has Casetagram iOS SDK integrated.
+We have prepared a [sample Xcode project](https://github.com/casetagram/casetagram-ios-sdk-sample) that has Casetify, formerly Casetagram iOS SDK integrated.

 Support
 -------

-If there is any problem regarding the Casetagram iOS SDK, feel free to contact us at hello@casetagram.com
+If there is any problem regarding the Casetify, formerly Casetagram iOS SDK, feel free to contact us at hello@casetify.com

 Issues?
 -------